-Section 2.124A allows an electricity supply authority or public authorities to develop EVC units on any land as long as they do not obstruct movement or interfere with firefighting equipment.
-For instance, for a proposal involving substations, an electrical supply authority can utilise this pathway.
+Section 2.124A allows EVC units to be developed on any land as long as they do not obstruct movement or interfere with firefighting equipment.
+Advertising in an EVC unit can also be approved under development consent under this section.

 When a homeowner or occupier does not have access to a private garage or carport and is required to park on the street, the development with consent planning pathway allows homeowners or occupiers to install an EVC unit on public land.
 Section 2.124B allows homeowners or occupiers to apply for a development application with council to install an EVC unit on public land as long as the electrical power is connected to the residential dwelling and the cables are located underground.
 Section 2.124C also allows for the development of EVC units in a wide variety of zones or on land on which there is an existing service station, highway service centre or car washing facility.